 62. Exercise Your Neurons

 Your brain needs exercise like any other part of your body.
 If you’re not feeling inspired, try playing some games that involve words.
 Hitting a triple word score in Scrabble can remind you of your creative writing prowess.
 The education company Lumosity has a line of brain games that help you increase your vocabulary.

 One of my inspirations for writing is the words themselves.
 I was one of the weird kids who looked forward to vocabulary tests, because new words excited me and stimulated my brain.
 Play brain games with words to inspire yourself to pen them.

 63. Cast Yourself Away

-Go on a thinking retreat.
+Go on a writing retreat.
 Bring books to read, but no electronics.
 Spend time alone to be with your thoughts and consider what steps you want to take in your writing career.
 Bill Gates does this for two weeks every year to crystallize his vision for Microsoft’s future as well as his charity foundation.
 You’re not a billionaire with unlimited free time, so a day or two will suffice.